Common Stock Warrants Frequently Asked Questions

 Interactive Brokers and Fidelity Investments

 Currently, my preferred broker, is Interactive Brokers (IB), especially for U.S. investors looking to purchase the stock warrants trading on Canadian companies.
-IB allows clients to trade in virtually all markets, worldwide, from stocks, futures and options, etc.
+IB allows clients to trade in virtually all markets, worldwide, from stocks, futures, and options, etc.

 It is an easy signup process and if you are only going to trade the Canadian stock warrants or Canadian securities, I would suggest setting your Currency to Canadian in the IB (Interactive Brokers) system.

 Folks, this is easy so don’t get frustrated.
-I realize that most investors, including myself, hate to open new accounts and have more paperwork, but, the benefits to be gained by having a brokerage firm which will allow you to easily buy and sell the Canadian stock warrants will actually simplify your life.
+I realize that most investors, including myself, hate to open new accounts and have more paperwork, but, the benefits to be gained by having a brokerage firm that will allow you to easily buy and sell the Canadian stock warrants will actually simplify your life.

 Canadian or U.S. stocks or stock warrants, no problem.

 We did our own due diligence to find a new brokerage firm, as should you, but we also like the fact that our friends at Casey Research also ranks IB at the top of the list of Online Brokerage Firms.
-You can read the Casey Special Report here.

 Making trading decisions is difficult enough without having to worry about whether your broker will execute a trade.